skoolkid/skoolkit/_sources/extending.txt

 The `expand_sprite` method on GameHtmlWriter may therefore look something like this::

-  from skoolkit.skoolhtml import HtmlWriter, Frame from skoolkit.skoolmacro import parse_image_macro
+  from skoolkit.graphics import Frame from skoolkit.skoolhtml import HtmlWriter from skoolkit.skoolmacro import parse_image_macro

   class GameHtmlWriter(HtmlWriter):